plaindata-ai/censoredROC/cenROC_V1/README.md

 * There is a slight discrepancy in the optimal cutpoint metric based on the Youden index obtained here and the one obtained using the cenROC package in R. This is due to a discrepancy in the interpolation functions scipy.interpolate.interp1d() in Python and approx() in R. This should be tested more thoroughly to achieve identical results.
 The other metrics were compared with the R output and there are no differences.
 * Add a function that calculates the optimal cutpoint for a continuous variables based on the log-rank test (akin to the survminer::survcutpoint function that exists in R).
-* Let us know of other related functions that would be useful additions.
+* Let us know of other functions that would be useful additions.